velask9/HTML-CSS_Module/readme.md

 - `display`: {flex|inline-flex} Inline shrink wraps flexbox items
 - `flex-direction`: {column|row} Row is the default
-- `flex-wrap`: Used to specify if the flex container should wrap flex items
+- `flex-wrap`: Used to specify if the flex container should wrap flex items and not squish items (squish is default)
 - `flex-flow`: Shorthand for flex-direction and flex-wrap
 - `justify-content`: {first baseline|center|space-between} along the main axis
 - `align-items`: {flex-start|center|flex-end} Aligns the flexbox items across the CROSS axis